Anger: When Adults Act Like Children—and Why

 To be sure, this is understandable enough—but, irrefutably, it’s kid stuff, too.
 Our behavior is coming from raw emotion, not our rational mind.
 And what’s most unfortunate here is that rarely is the fear, guilt, or shame lying just beneath our anger even apparent to us.
 So we’re generally not in any position to repair the relational damage being done by our reactive (i.e., childlike) anger.

-I’ll repeat about anger what I’ve already underscored in many of my Psychology Today writings on this crucial subject (see end of post for titles and links).
+I’ll repeat about anger what I’ve already underscored in many of my Psychology Today writings on this crucial subject (see the end of the post for titles and links).
 When in our gut we feel “assaulted” by another—and it hardly matters whether such a felt attack is verbal or physical—our emotional distress derives from such feelings as being disregarded, devalued, distrusted, guilty, rejected, or unloved.
 But of all the possible reactions here, perhaps the deepest, most survival-related emotion is feeling powerless.
 For when someone says or does something hurtful to our feelings, at the most primal level it revivifies ancient fears of helplessness and hopelessness.

-So our reacting with self-righteous anger (and what anger isn’t self-righteous?!) immediately sticks a band-aid over our hurt.
+So our reacting with self-righteous anger (and what anger isn’t self-righteous?!) immediately sticks a Band-Aid over our hurt.
 And furthermore, the emotion has the effect of negating the other person’s “rightful” authority to judge us.

 Think about it.
 Expressing our anger toward another has a condescending quality to it.
 It’s demeaning (mostly in reaction to our feeling demeaned ourselves).
-Moreover, it enables us to experience not only a certain moral superiority over the other, but a renewed sense of power over them as well.
+Moreover, it enables us to experience not only a certain moral superiority over the other but a renewed sense of power over them as well.
 Quite literally, our “fight” (vs. “flight”) reaction toward them pumps up our adrenaline supplies.
 Our organism now “fortified,” we’re able to feel back in control of the situation—though the reality of our actually getting back in the driver’s seat is far more illusory than real.

-Returning specifically to angry reactions in children, when kids are hurt by parental reprimand or restriction, unless they’re so scared of their caretaker that they cower and recoil, they’re likely to turn the negative evaluation right back on the parent.
+Returning specifically to angry reactions in children, when kids are hurt by parental reprimand or restriction unless they’re so scared of their caretaker that they cower and recoil, they’re likely to turn the negative evaluation right back on the parent.
 By protesting the “terrible unfairness” of it all, their self-justifying righteousness enables them to feel less bad about themselves.
 Their anger transmits the message that they deserved what they’d been refused—or don’t deserve the criticism or punishment they’re receiving.

 Cycling from hurt or disappointment to indignant anger also reduces the child's sense of vulnerability.
 For in refusing to accept the parent’s critical assessment of them, their retaliatory anger rescues them from any troublesome feelings of guilt and shame they’d otherwise have to bear.